-Single sign-on (SSO) enables access to your Redox dashboard account using a third-party identity provider, allowing you to control user access policies via a central resource for your organization.
+Single sign-on (SSO) allows you to access your Redox dashboard account using a third-party identity provider.
+SSO helps control user access policies via a central resource for your organization.
 Redox supports identity providers compatible with the SAML protocol.

 With SSO, a user from your organization enters their email on the dashboard login page, which then redirects them to your identity provider for authentication.
-If successfully authenticated, they are redirected back to the dashboard as a logged-in user.
+If successfully authenticated, they're redirected back to the dashboard as a logged-in user.

 For Standard (and above) customers, an organization owner can follow these steps to turn on SSO: